Alaska Maritime National Wildlife Refuge

 More than 9,000 years ago, marine mammals and birds fed and clothed Alaska's earliest coastal peoples and gave rise to prosperous Alaska Native civilizations.
-Unangan, Sugpiac, Yup'ik, Inupiat, Dena'ina Athabascan, Haida, and Tlingit all have roots on this refuge.
+Unangan & Sugpiaq, Yup'ik, Inupiat, Dena'ina Athabascan, Haida, and Tlingit all have roots on this refuge.

 From the 1700s-1900s, fur-seeking trappers encroached on Alaska Native lands and decimated fur-bearing wildlife populations.
 In response to this, Teddy Roosevelt established some of the first units of the refuge in 1909.
 During World War II, allied forces fought the long and bloody Aleutian Campaign to take back the islands of Kiska and Attu from the Japanese.